juanprog97/Cartoon-Network-Characters-Museum-VR/README.md

-# Cartoon-Network-Characters-Museum-VR
+# Cartoon-Network-Characters-Museum-VR.
 VR Environment that containt my characters cartoon of childhood. adapted to be viewed through a Mobile and HMD Carboard.

 Version Unity  2019.4.13f1.

-### Materials from Asset Stores(Free)
+### Materials from Asset Stores(Free).

 + 3DFRK  painting picture
 + Sky Box SpaceSkies
 + Old Television PBR
 + VR Samples Unity

-### V2 Teleporting
+### V2 Teleporting and Interaction Object.

-v2 implements the possibility of teleportation at various points in the scenes
+v2 implements the possibility of teleportation at various points in the scenes and turn on/off TV.

 ## Capture